 - It’s great for your SEO, so that when people Google the topic of your podcast, if you have an SEO-optimized website, you could be among the top search results. 👍

-- By sending an email each time a new episode is released, you can be more sure that your audience will listen to your new episode.
+By sending an email each time a new episode is released, you can be more certain that your audience will listen to your new episode.